Just Seven KM

 Memories

-Far From Home, Close to Memory
+Far From Home, Close to My Memories

 These memories stayed close to me when I was in the United States